Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/firewalls.md

 - click on the **Actions** icon and select the **Delete** in the list of available options;
 - confirm the Firewall deletion on the next opened *Confirmation window*.

 After these steps, the selected Firewall will be deleted.
-Also, you can delete the Firewall from this *Firewall Rules page*, by clicking on the appropriative **quick actions** icon.
+Also, you can delete the Firewall from *Firewall Rules page*, by clicking on the appropriative **quick actions** icon there.